dwavesystems/dwave-ocean-sdk/docs/examples/map_kerberos.rst

 `minimum vertex coloring <https://en.wikipedia.org/wiki/Graph_coloring>`_ for a graph, which assigns a color to the vertices of a graph in a way that no adjacent vertices have the same color, using the minimum number of colors.
-Given a graph representing a map and a :term:`sampler`, the :code:`min_vertex_coloring` function tries to solve the map coloring problem.
+Given a graph representing a map and a :term:`sampler`, the :func:`~dwave_networkx.algorithms.coloring.min_vertex_coloring` function tries to solve the map coloring problem.

 :doc:`dwave-hybrid </docs_hybrid/sdk_index>` :class:`~hybrid.reference.kerberos.KerberosSampler`
 is classical-quantum hybrid asynchronous decomposition sampler, which can decompose large problems